jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 <a name="cmd-togglemassquest-description"></a>

 #### ✏ Description:
-Toggle mass quest completion mode to give stack every game tick (0.0625s).
+Toggle mass quest completion mode to give stack every game tick (0.0625s) for whoever uses this command.
 >Note: This is useful on heroes with actual infinite stacking such as Zuljin or Nazeebo.
 However due to Integer / Floating Point overflow, after reached certain amount for the quest, the actual functionality will be overflowed, such as Nazeebo HP reduced to 1 if having max stacks with lv4 extra HP per stack

 <a name="cmd-togglemassquest-parameters"></a>